TallKite/linnstrument-firmware/README.md

 You can still select sequences and chains on the fly as the sequencer is playing.
 You can also chain and unchain on the fly.
 Straight/dotted/triplet/swing and quarter/eighth/sixteenth are still set individually for each sequence, so 1 chain can mix these together.
 To clear all chains in a split, tap the hidden switch immediately to the left of the 4 selector pads.
 Or just unplug the Linnstrument.

+SEQUENCER: When playing in one split and using the other split as a sequencer, it's no longer necessary to switch to the other split before using the following pedals (or switches or midi NRPN messages): PLAY, PREV, NEXT and MUTE.

 BLINKING MODE: This is a variation of the SAME mode that shows you other occurences of the currently played note.